-The First Step in Starting a Vegetable Garden – Seeds
+The First Step in Starting a Vegetable Garden From Scratch – Seeds

-Step Two in Starting a Vegetable Garden – DIG!
+Step Two in Starting a Vegetable Garden From Scratch – Find a Plot

 Watch the sun and shadows on your yard at different times of day for a few days and find the place that gets the most sun.
-Well drained soil at this time of year won’t be boggy or mossy, but will probably still be damp.
+Well draining soil during early Spring won’t be boggy or mossy, but will probably still be damp.

 If there is puddles, sloppy mud or it is covered in moss or buttercups it is probably too wet to use – but you could try a no-dig built up garden like this.

-The dirt that is left in your new garden break up with a garden fork so you are left with fine lumps of soil.
+The dirt that is left in your new garden you should break it up with a garden fork so you are left with fine lumps of soil.